InstantCommands

 Description

-Lists the commands and listeners added with instantcmd.
+Lists the code snippets added with instantcmd.

-instantcommand source
+instantcommand sendview

 Description